atamalu123/shopping_cart/README.md

   * If subtotal > 1000: apply 10% discount on the subtotal before tax.
   * If buying more than 5 units of the same item, apply “bulk discount”: 5% off that line item.

+# Instructions

+No dependencies, just run `Main.java` using whatever IDE you have Java set up in

 # Input

 A list of purchased items, each with: